ddmitov/perl-executing-browser/README.md

   Having a target DOM element is mandatory when using this special URL.
   HTML event called ```inodeselection``` is emitted when the path of the selected file is inserted into the calling local page.
   This event can be binded to a JavaScript function transmitting the file path to a local Perl script.
   Actual opening of the selected file is not performed until the selected file is not transmitted to and opened from a Perl script.

-  Please note that for security reasons full paths of local file or folders are inserted only inside local HTML files!
+  Please note that for security reasons full paths of local files or folders are inserted only inside local pages!
   The following code is an example of how to select a local file and transmit it's full path to a local Perl script using jQuery:

 ```javascript